Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Water allocations
 In areas of water scarcity, water may be allocated by governments and rationed between different groups and stakeholders, such as businesses, farmers and individuals.

-Agriculture, as seen in the Colorado river basin in the USA, accounts for over 80% of the water use.
+Agriculture, as seen in the Colorado River basin in the USA, accounts for over 80% of the water use.
 Globally agriculture accounts for over 90% of consumption, including municipal and industry sectors.

+Management strategies
-Management strategies, such as minimising water loss through evaporation with the use
+- minimising water loss through evaporation with the use of **drip irrigation**, reducing usage by 70%.
+- terracing and vegetative strips encourage the pooling of water on the surface.
+This reduces runoff and allows more time for water to infiltrate, moving through the soil as throughflow.
+- capping usage for certain states (inth Colorado)

 ### Drainage basin planning

 # Additional Skills
-The OCR specification also lists some specific skills you must also have to ensure you get full marks.
+The OCR specification also lists some specific skills you must have to ensure you get full marks.
 These topic-specific skills are:
 - climate graphs
 - simple mass balance (*remember from glaciation?*)
 - rates of flow